see24/myrepo/README.md

 Line from GitHub

 New line by collaborator.
-Pushed first
+Edit in branch

 New line added in branch.